freitasgst/ocho-bot/README.md

 - Ask how many you still need to drink to achieve it;
 - Watch the video ([Ocho Vasos Al Dia](https://www.youtube.com/watch?v=qfgaGcjp1tE&ab_channel=PedroRito)) for motivation!

+## TODO
+This is an old code, from last year.
+I intend to improve it and write some unit tests.

 ## Installation
 ---
 ```sh